 - You will grow and develop as a life-long learner

 In accordance with the College admission policy, applicants must be at least 19 years of age or have earned an Ontario Secondary School Diploma (OSSD) or equivalent.
-You do not have to be enrolled in a program to access PLAR, but if you receive credit for courses through PLAR you must go through the regular admission process in order to gain entrance into a College program.
-PLAR is normally sought by adults returning to college studies, rather than by secondary school graduates continuing their studies.
+Applicants are not required to enrol in a program before requesting PLAR.
+However, candidates who receive credit for courses through PLAR must go through the regular admission process in order to gain entrance into a College program.

 You can demonstrate your learning in a variety of ways including interviews, demonstrations, simulations, product assessment, challenge exams, and portfolio-assisted assessments.
 You are responsible for providing documentation that demonstrates the validity of your learning, or to participate in an assessment methodology deemed appropriate to the course, the content, and the learning being measured.
 The assessment method may vary depending upon the nature of the course or program and takes into consideration that different methods of assessment are available.
 Your faculty assessor will assist you regarding which method is best for the subject you are trying to obtain credit for through PLAR.